arib0903/MachineLearning-PricePrediction/README.md

 # Machine Learning Project: Airbnb Price Prediction

-This repository contains the implementation of a machine learning project focused on analyzing an Airbnb dataset.
+This repository contains the implementation of a machine learning project focused on analyzing an Airbnb dataset to predict the prices of Airbnb listings.
 The project follows a structured plan to preprocess data, implement models, and evaluate their performance.

 ## Technologies Used